Vision Sensor vs. Vision System

 Automated quality inspection, on the other hand, proved to be quite the opposite, as it maximized throughput, enhanced quality, and lowered manufacturing costs, which led many manufacturers towards adopting vision sensors and automated vision inspection systems.

 So, there's no good reason to avoid implementing vision sensors and vision systems into a production line.
-However, for the uninitiated, it's worth mentioning that vision sensors and vision systems aren't the same, and in this article, we'll discuss the differences.
+However, for the uninitiated, it's worth mentioning that a vision sensor vs a vision system isn't the same, and in this article, we'll discuss the differences.
 Without further ado, let's dive right in.

 Differences Between Vision Sensors and Vision Systems